There are 3 classes in Upper Key Stage Two. The classes are:

 Team Magenta - Mr Warburton

-We are also assisted by the wonderful Mrs Butler, the amazing Mrs Fisher and the stupendous Miss Williams.
+We are also assisted by the phenomenal Mrs Barrington, the wonderful Mrs Butler, the amazing Mrs Fisher and the stupendous Miss Williams.

 Upper Key Stage 2 Reminders

 Year 6 have PE on Tuesday and Friday.
 Year 5 have Swimming on Tuesday and PE on Friday.

 Toast is available for the half-term via Parent Pay.

 Your child will have a 'Reading Reward Card' in their reading record.
 Please ensure that your child reads each day - continuing to read with them is wonderful!
 If your child reads on at least five days in one week they will receive one stamp.
 When they have achieved 4 stamps your child will be given a reward in school.
 If you are unsure about anything, please speak to a member of the team.
 Thank you for your continued support and happy reading!

 We use lots of online resources to practise core skills: Reading Eggs to improve our comprehension; Spelling Shed to practise our weekly spellings (tests each Monday); MyMaths to consolidate maths topics, and TTRockstars to increase our fluency with times tables.
 You can access each from here by clicking their icons.

 All children from Year 1-6 have been provided with a new username to access Google Classroom, a virtual learning platform that we can use to continue learning in the event that we have to stay at home for a little while, and to complete homework.

 Usernames and login details can be found at the back of your child's Reading Record.